GavinMarsh/flaskr_VirMach_deployment/README.md

 ### Initialise the database
     flask init-db

+### wsgi-express file

+    import sys

+    # add your project directory to the sys.path
+    project_home = u'/var/www/reddit/'
+    if project_home not in sys.path:
+    sys.path = [project_home] + sys.path

+    # You can't import a variable that is local to a function, instead call
+    # the function inside the application-factory to buid and return the app.
+    from __init__ import create_app

+    application = create_app('config.DevelopmentConfig')

+    application.secret_key = 'Add your secret key'

+To run application, navigate to the source files directory reddit/reddit and enter into the cli:
+     mod_wsgi-express start-server local-mac.wsgi

 # Pythonanywhere deployment - build & install
 Upload installation wheel file to files folder.